 Like many innovations, Apple Inc. can add the introduction of the iCloud to its many list of achievements.
 Launched eight years ago, the iCloud had an estimated 850 million users worldwide by the end of 2018 and shows no sign of slowing down.

-Now there’s this massive storage system.
-So why use it?
+The iCloud is this massive storage system.
+So, why use it?

-- You can share the data you store with others if you choose.
-This is an added feature wan allows data to be shared.
+4. You can share the data you store with others if you choose.
+This is an added feature that allows data to be shared.
 Businesses can utilize this so that people inside and outside the company are able to access the data if they are authorized to do so.

-- The convenience of being able to store and access any of your data, without a computer, anywhere you can access the internet, is creating countless new possibilities and benefits beyond the simple access of information.
+The convenience of being able to store and access any of your data, without a computer, as long as you can access the internet, is creating countless new possibilities and benefits beyond the simple access of information.

 There are also several drawbacks that you should be aware of if you start using the cloud: